Configure Azure as an IdP in the Cloud Identity Engine

 - Upload metadata fileand select the metadata file you downloaded from the Cloud Identity Engine in the first step.

 - Enter your regional endpoint as theSign-on URLusing the following format:https://(where<RegionUrl>.paloaltonetworks.com/sp/acs<RegionUrl>is your regional endpoint).
-For more information on regional endpoints, see Configure the Cloud Identity Engine in an Authentication Profile.
+For more information on regional endpoints, see Configure Cloud Identity Engine Authentication on the Firewall or Panorama.

 - CopytheApp Federation Metadata Urland save it to a secure location.